Once again, MLK's legacy is invoked to support issues he wouldn't stand for

-Martin Luther King Jr.'s legacy is eroded every year by the way Americans celebrate the slain civil rights icon, King scholars and experts on the nation’s civil rights history say.
+Martin Luther King Jr.'s legacy is eroded every year by the way Americans celebrate the slain civil rights icon, experts on the nation’s civil rights history say.

 Without fail, King, a minister and civil rights activist felled by an assassin's bullet at the age of 39, is recast each year as a national hero in his own lifetime and as a champion of causes that he would not have supported, in the view of King scholars and, when they can agree, his children.
 In the process, America is often affirmed as a nation perpetually interested in justice and equality, even as the validity of modern day civil rights struggles are often called into question.